Tmaturano/EventDrivenArchitecture/README.md

 Records, Topics and Partitions, three fundamental pieces to send and receive messages in kafka.

 - Record: Key, Value, Timestamp, where Key and Value can be anything.
+If you don't give the timestamp, kafka will generate one for you.
 - Topic: group of records.
 Stored in Brokers and managed by Zookeeper.
     * Two strategies to store a topic: Delete/Compaction.
         * Delete: Set a max value in bytes and the topic will be deleting the old messages by size or time.